Take a look at this seemingly innocent sample program:

 Best practice

 When defining function prototypes, keep the parameter names.
-You can easily create forward declarations by using copy/paste on your function declaration.
-Don’t forget the semicolon on the end.
+You can easily create forward declarations by copy/pasting your function’s prototype and adding a semicolon.

 Forgetting the function body

-New programmers often wonder what happens if forward declare a function but do not define it.
+New programmers often wonder what happens if they forward declare a function but do not define it.

 The answer is: it depends.
 If a forward declaration is made, but the function is never called, the program will compile and run fine.
 However, if a forward declaration is made and the function is called, but the program never defines the function, the program will compile okay, but the linker will complain that it can’t resolve the function call.